Right King: Overview

-When an opponent is building up a Static Rook position, castling the king to the left means that the player will need to defend from attacks from above.
-However, were the king to be placed in the right, far away from the opponent's attack, the efficacy of such an attack could be diminished.
-As for variations in right king, in the case where a castle has been built on the left flank, the opponent will expect that the king will transfer to the left as well, and hence will start many attacks toward there.
-Hence, playing right king can be said to be an effective move to counter this assumption.
-While it may appear at first glance to contradict the maxim of "Don't place the king and the rook close to each other," insofar as there are no gaps where the opponent can drop pieces and it's possible to attack, it can be said that Right King has good balance.
-For example, if an opponent has attacked from the left flank, by way of P-4e, P-2d, the player can launch a counterattack aimed at the king's head with rook, bishop and knight.
-In some circumstances the rook can range in preparation for attacks from the left flank.
+When facing an opponent developing a Static Rook formation, castling the king to the left generally requires defending against attacks from above.
+By contrast, placing the king on the right side—farther from the opponent's main line of attack—can reduce the effectiveness of such offensives.
+In conventional variations where a castle is constructed on the left flank, the opponent typically assumes that the king will also castle there and therefore concentrates attacking resources on that side.
+In this sense, adopting a Right King formation serves as an effective way to exploit and counter that expectation.

+At first glance, this may appear to contradict the maxim of "Don't place the king and the rook close to each other."
+However, so long as there are no exploitable gaps for piece drops and sufficient counterplay can be generated, the Right King structure can be considered well balanced.
+For example, if the opponent attacks from the left flank with moves such as P-45 and P-24, the defender may initiate a counterattack against the enemy's king head using the rook, bishop, and knight in coordination.
+In some variations, the rook may also swing across the board in preparation for counterplay against attacks originating from the left flank.

 Yoshiharu Habu adopted this strategy in his seventh game in the title match of the Ōi tournament, playing white (gote), in September 12 and 13, 2016.
 Although Habu had initially moved his king leftwards to the 42 square earlier in the game, he later moved his king rightwards (K-52, K-61, K-72) to form a Right King position.
 Additionally, his left silver that was earlier on the 33 square has moved after a pawn trade on the fourth file to the 53 square (via S-44) further strengthening the Right King castle.

 On the other hand, there are countermeasures for Right King, among the most notorious of which are Feint Ranging Rook and Subway Rook, or Chikara Akutsu's switching from a Floating Chrysanthemum Fortress to a Silver Crown.